iamnswamyg/KodeKloudEngineer/DevOps FAQ/Jenkins.md

 - Click on Continue--->Finish--->Save

 2. Setup of QA and ProdServers
-a.
-Connect to QAServer AWS instance using git bash
+- Connect to QAServer AWS instance using git bash
-b.
-Update the apt repository
+- Update the apt repository
 ```
   sudo apt-get update
 ```
-c.
-Install tomcat9
+- Install tomcat9
 ```
   sudo apt-get install -y tomcat9
 ```
-d.
-Install tomcat9-admin
+- Install tomcat9-admin
 ```
   sudo apt-get install -y tomcat9-admin
 ```
-e.
-Edit the tomcat-users.xml file
+- Edit the tomcat-users.xml file
 ```
   sudo vim /etc/tomcat9/tomcat-users.xml
 ```
-f.
-Delete the entore content of the file and add the below data
+- Delete the entore content of the file and add the below data
 ```
   <tomcat-users>
      <user username="nswamyg" password="221222" roles="manager-script"/>
   </tomcat-users>
 ```
-g.
-Restart tocmat9
+- Restart tocmat9
 ```
   sudo service tomcay9 restart
 ```
-h.
-To access tomcat from browser
+- To access tomcat from browser
 ```
   https://public_ip_of_qa:8080
 ```

 3. Repeat the above g steps on ProdServer AWS instance
-a.
-To access tomcat from browser
+- To access tomcat from browser
 ```
   https://public_ip_of_prod:8080
 ```

 ### 5. Graphical Setup of CI/CD in Jenkis
 1. Continuous Download:
-a.
-Open the dashboard of Jenkins
+- Open the dashboard of Jenkins
-b.
-Click on New item
+- Click on New item
-c. enter item name as "Development"
+- enter item name as "Development"
-d.
-Select Free Style Project--->OK
+- Select Free Style Project--->OK
-e.
-Go to Source Code Management
+- Go to Source Code Management
-f.
-Select Git
+- Select Git
-g.
-Enter the github url where Developers have uplaoded the code https://github.com/[user]/[repository].git
+- Enter the github url where Developers have uplaoded the code https://github.com/[user]/[repository].git
-h.
-Click on Apply--->Save
+- Click on Apply--->Save
-i.
-Go to the dashboard of Jenkins
+- Go to the dashboard of Jenkins
-j.
-Go to the Development job--->click on Build icon
+- Go to the Development job--->click on Build icon

 This job will download all the code created by the developers

 2. Continuious Build:
-a.
-Open the dashboard of Jenkins
+- Open the dashboard of Jenkins
-b.
-Go the Development job---->Click on Configure
+- Go the Development job---->Click on Configure
-c.
-Go to Build section
+- Go to Build section
-d.
-Click on Add Build step
+- Click on Add Build step
-e.
-Click on Invoke top level maven targets
+- Click on Invoke top level maven targets
-f.
-Enter the Goal:    package
+- Enter the Goal:    package
-g.
-Click on Apply---->Save
+- Click on Apply---->Save
-h.
-Go to the dashboard of Jenkins
+- Go to the dashboard of Jenkins
-j.
-Go to the Devlopment job--->click on Build icon
+- Go to the Devlopment job--->click on Build icon

 This job will create an artifact from the downloaded java code.

 3. Continuous Deployment:
-a.
-Open the dashboard of Jenkins
+- Open the dashboard of Jenkins
-b.
-Click on Manage Jenkins
+- Click on Manage Jenkins
-c.
-Click on Manage Plugins
+- Click on Manage Plugins
-d.
-Go to Available section
+- Go to Available section
-e.
-Search for "Deploy to Container" plugin
+- Search for "Deploy to Container" plugin
-f.
-Click on Install without restart
+- Click on Install without restart
-g.
-Go to the dashboard of Jenkins
+- Go to the dashboard of Jenkins
-h.
-Go to the Development job--->Click on configure
+- Go to the Development job--->Click on configure
-i.
-Go to Post Build actions
+- Go to Post Build actions
-j.
-Click on Add Post build action
+- Click on Add Post build action
-k.
-Click on Deploy war/ear to container
+- Click on Deploy war/ear to container
-l. war/ear file: **/*.war\
+- war/ear file: **/*.war\
    context path: testapp\
    Click on Add container---->Select tomcat9\
    Enter tomcat9 credentials\
    Tomcat url: private_ip_of_QAServer:8080\
-m.
-Apply---->Save\
+- Apply---->Save\

 This job will deploy the artifact into the QAServer and to access the application from the browser using public_ip_of_qaserver:8080/testapp

 4. Continuous Testing
-a.
-Open the dashboard of Jenkins
+- Open the dashboard of Jenkins
-b.
-Click on New item--->Enter item name as Testing
+- Click on New item--->Enter item name as Testing
-c.
-Select Free Style Project---->OK
+- Select Free Style Project---->OK
-d.
-Go to Source Code Management
+- Go to Source Code Management
-e.
-Select Git
+- Select Git
-f.
-Enter the giturl where testers have uploaded the selenium test scripts \
+- Enter the giturl where testers have uploaded the selenium test scripts \
   https://github.com/intelliqittrainings/FunctionalTesting.git \
-g.
-Go to Build section
+- Go to Build section
-h.
-Click on Add Buil step
+- Click on Add Buil step
-i.
-Click on Execute shell\
+- Click on Execute shell\
   java -jar path_Testingjar/testing.jar \
-j.
-Apply--->Save
+- Apply--->Save
-k.
-Go to the dashboard of JEnkins--->Go to Testing job--->Click on Build icon
+- Go to the dashboard of JEnkins--->Go to Testing job--->Click on Build icon

 This job will download all the Selenium test scripts and execute them on the application deployed into the QAServer.

 5. Linking Development job to Testing job
 Development job should be linked with the Testing job so that after all the stages in the Development job it will trigger the Testing job.

-a.
-Open the dashoboard of Jenkins
+- Open the dashoboard of Jenkins
-b.
-Go to Development job--->Click on configure
+- Go to Development job--->Click on configure
-c.
-Go to Post Build actions
+- Go to Post Build actions
-d.
-Click on Add Post Build actions
+- Click on Add Post Build actions
-e.
-Click on Buil other projects
+- Click on Buil other projects
-f.
-Enter project name as "Testing"
+- Enter project name as "Testing"
-8. Apply---->Save
+- Apply---->Save

 6. Copying artifacts from Development job and Testing job
-a.
-Open the dashboard of Jenkins
+- Open the dashboard of Jenkins
-b.
-Click on Manage Jenkins--->Manage Plugins
+- Click on Manage Jenkins--->Manage Plugins
-c.
-Go to Available section
+- Go to Available section
-d.
-Search for "Copy Artifact" plugin
+- Search for "Copy Artifact" plugin
-e.
-Click on Install without restart
+- Click on Install without restart
-f.
-Go to the dashboard of Jenkins
+- Go to the dashboard of Jenkins
-g.
-Go to the Development job--->Click on configure
+- Go to the Development job--->Click on configure
-h.
-Go to Post Build actions
+- Go to Post Build actions
-i.
-Click on Add Post Build actions
+- Click on Add Post Build actions
-j.
-Click on Archive the artifacts \
+- Click on Archive the artifacts \
    File to archive: **\*.war  \
-k.
-Apply--->Save
+- Apply--->Save
-l.
-Go to the dashbord of Jenkins
+- Go to the dashbord of Jenkins
-m.
-Go to the Testing job---->Click on Configure
+- Go to the Testing job---->Click on Configure
-n.
-Go to Build section
+- Go to Build section
-o.
-Click on Add Build step
+- Click on Add Build step
-p.
-Click on Copy artifacts from other projects
+- Click on Copy artifacts from other projects
-q. enter project name as Development
+- enter project name as Development
-r.
-Save
+- Save

 7.Continuous Delivery
-a.
-Open the dashboard of JEnkins
+- Open the dashboard of JEnkins
-b.
-Go to the Testing job
+- Go to the Testing job
-c.
-Click on Configure
+- Click on Configure
-d.
-Go to Post Build actions
+- Go to Post Build actions
-e.
-Click on Add post build action
+- Click on Add post build action
-f.
-Click on Deploy war/ear to container
+- Click on Deploy war/ear to container
-g. war/ear files: **/*.war \
+- war/ear files: **/*.war \
   Context path: prodapp \
   Click on Add container \
   Select tomcat9 \
   Enter username and password of tomcat9 \
   Tomcat url: private_ip_of_prodserver:8080 \
-h.
-Apply--->Save
+- Apply--->Save

 =========================================================================
 Day 5